 This book series contains examples of:

-- In the first book, Amelia Bedelia spent the whole day screwing up her chores, but then she baked this insanely delicious cake, and that caused her employers to forgive her earlier mistakes.
+In the first book, Amelia Bedelia spent the whole day screwing up her chores, but then she baked this insanely delicious lemon meringue pie, and that caused her employers to forgive her earlier mistakes.
 Yes, apparently her cooking is that good.